JoernT/AppBlueprint/README.md

 `dist`| creates a fully-optimized version of the .xar application

 If you are seeking detail information about the single targets please refer to `gruntfile.js` for inline documentation.

+## Image Optimization

+The image optimization does NOT occur automatically during creation of a dist.
+Main reason is that the process can be slow if you have more than a handful of images which slows down the build process too much.
+Furthermore in some cases it may happen that images get corrupted by the optimizer and are not usable any more.

+Therefore image optimization should be run manually with

+`grunt imagemin`

+Copy the results in an appropriate folder and put it under version control.
+Usually it's not necessary to optimize images over and over again so this seems a reasonable solution.

 ## Customization